justinthelaw/opera/README.md

 1. Refactor the frontend codebase to modern TypeScript, and eliminate Create-React-App (CRA) overhead
 2. Provide more GitOps and open-source developer workflows and instructions
-3. Add OpenAI GPT4 prompt engineering to create a new "Bullet Forge" feature
+3. Add OpenAI API GPT3 prompt engineering to create a new "Bullet Forge" feature
 4. Revamp the UI/UX using modern Astro UXDS components and styling
-5. Re-architect to a client-server application to provide persistence and security
+5. Re-architect to a client-server application to provide persistence, security, and improvement insights

 # Application Usage